Garante per la protezione dei dati personali (Italy) - 10053224

 Initial Contributor: wp

-The DPA fined a controller €80,000 for accessing former employee’s mailbox data to investigate suspected exfiltration of business secrets.
+The DPA fined a controller €80,000 for accessing data from its former employee’s mailbox in order to investigate the suspected disclosure of business secrets.

 English Summary